 This morning we tour the Cap d’Antibes, a beautiful peninsula with a winding road offering stunning views; we shall take in a grand panorama at its highest point, the Plateau de la Garoupe.

-We visit the port town of Antibes, which attracted many writers, such as Graham Greene, Ernest Hemingway and F. Scott Fitzgerald, as well as artists like Picasso.
+We visit the port town of Antibes, which attracted many writers, such as Graham Greene, Ernest Hemingway and F. Scott Fitzgerald.
 Our walking tour includes a visit to Antibes’ Provençal food market.
 We also visit the Château Grimaldi that houses the Musée Picasso.
 Picasso used the castle as his studio for a time in 1946.
 It holds a fine collection of the master’s paintings and ceramics.

-After lunchtime at leisure in Antibes we drive to Cimiez, site of a small Roman city just oustide modern Nice, which is famous for its museum devoted to France’s greatest modern painter, Henri Matisse; he lived in Nice from 1917 to his death in 1954.
+After lunchtime at leisure in Antibes we drive to Cimiez, site of a small Roman city just outside Nice, which is famous for its museum devoted to France’s greatest modern painter, Henri Matisse; he lived in Nice from 1917 until his death in 1954.
 We shall view paintings that span his career, from the very early Still Life with Books (1890) to his Rococo Armchair (1947) and Blue Nude (1952).
 (Overnight Menton) B

 Aix-en-Provence - 3 nights